AutoScreencast/create-reagent-app/README.md

 npm start
 ```

+This operation creates a `.shadow-cljs` folder in your project folder.

 ### Build Release Version of App

-This will compile the app in production mode.
+This compiles the app in production mode.
 The finished build will be in the `public` folder, which can be deployed.

-This operation creates a `.shadow-cljs` folder in your project folder.

 #### Yarn